vadim-za/zt4i-libs/cc/doc/howto/non-intrusive.md

 };

 // Notice that we supply Payload instead of MyNode.
-// Also we do not
-const MyList = zt4i.cc.SimpleList(Payload, .{
+// Also we do not supply the hook field name. const MyList = zt4i.cc.SimpleList(Payload, .{
     .implementation = .{ .double_linked = .null_terminated },
     .ownership_tracking = .{